 - A Vision Fund jury, appointed by the bishop, will review and recommend Vision Fund grants for approval by diocesan Finance Committee and Diocesan Council.

 - There will be two intake periods in 2019.
-The first deadline is April 15, for which decisions will be announced by June 1.
-The second deadline is September 15, for which decisions will be announced by November 1.
+The first deadline is April 15 (EXTENDED TO JUNE 10), for which decisions will be announced by June 1.
+The second deadline is September 30.

 - Applications for grants should take the form of a submission (perhaps a letter with attachments) which: